jliip/jliip/README.md

 I am _Li jiayun_.
 I am a undergraduate student in hkust!

 ### 😄 interest
-Robotics / Softrobotics / llm / cv
+Robotics / Softrobotics / Computer vision

 ### 🌱 What do I do and What have I done?

-- HKUST UG STUDENT IN ISD
+- HKUST UG major in integrative system and design
+- running a project about making ANIME AI-Hardware product using live2d/3d model veits/llm tech
+- running year project about making tennis machine

 ### ⚡ One line that describes me best?